Avnet/Fujikura-beamforming/README.md

 # 6) Installing MATLAB and Avnet RFSoC Explorer® <a name="installing-matlab-and-avnet-rfsoc-explorer"></a>

-Avnet RFSoC Explorer provides native connection to MATLAB ® and Simulink ®, featuring graphical control of the platform and intuitive APIs for programmatic access.
+Avnet RFSoC Explorer provides native connection to MATLAB® and Simulink®, featuring graphical control of the platform and intuitive APIs for programmatic access.<br>

 <img src="./media/image25.jpeg" style="width:6.5in;height:3.15in" />